nicocardiel/megaradrp-cookbook/cookbook/intro.rst

 Note that the reciprocal dispersion is the one used for the linear solution in the images processed by the MEGARA Data Reduction Pipeline.

-..
-[1]
-   Note that in some of the cases the spectral coverage shown is shorter than the one actually achieved simply because the spectral lamp lacks bright spectral features (on which to measure the spectral resolution and resolving power), especially at the blue end of the optical spectral range.

 .. |image1| image:: _static/image2.png
    :width: 3.65278in